Ryukyo/WP_DPP-Data/README.md

 ## Structure

 - filter.py contains the script with the main method
-- data.txt contains sample data and is the default file used by the filter script
+- data.txt contains sample data in the required format and is the default file used by the filter script
 - data2.txt is another file with sample data, which can be used to test the addition of a file path

 ## How to

-Tested on Ubuntu 20.04 and Windows 10 with Python 3.9
+Tested on Ubuntu 20.04 and Windows 10 with Python 3.9 Entries in the dataset require the format <unique record identifier><white_space><numeric value>

 ### Run the script

+The argument n passed to the main method indicates the n-largest values that should be output. n <= number of entries in the dataset (i.e. data.txt)

 Within the folder containing 'filter.py' run the following command:
 `python3 filter.py`